 In October 2002, two residents of Hadley Township donated the old Hadley Mill to the Township.
 The site was dedicated as the Hartwig Community Park during the summer of 2003.
 The park is located to the east of Hadley Road, in Hadley Village.
 The Hartwig Community Park now has a new pavilion for Township residents to use for family functions.
 Any and all requests for using the facility or to reserve it should be made at the Township Offices on Pratt Rd.
 PH 810-797-2117.
 The Hadley Township Historical Society is housed in the old mill building on the site.
-Hadley Acres Golf and Country Club is a public, 18-hole course located at 3797 Hadley Road, to the south of Hadley Village.
+Click the following link to view a aerial video of the park: Bird’s Eye View of Hartwig Park

 Sutherland Nature Sanctuary is located on the west side of Diehl Road, north of Snook and south of Pratt.
 Doris Sutherland donated the 75-acre parcel to the Great Lakes Bio-regional Land Conservancy, now the Lapeer Land Conservancy, a non-profit educational organization.

 Ortonville Recreation Area is a 5,400-acre state park located in the Township’s southwest quadrant.
 The park affords the following recreational opportunities: fishing, boating, hunting, swimming, picnicking, horseback riding, snowmobiling, cross- country skiing, and mountain biking.
 In addition, the park has playground equipment, a volleyball court, horseshoe pits, a rustic cabin, which sleeps 20, and an equestrian campground.